- Posted on

 - Zone 2 - Minimum IP value: IP44

-Everything that not fit in these three zones is formally called zone 3.
-For this, in principle no specific IP rate applies.
-We still recommend to use at least an IP44 spot in the bathroom.
-This gives you matching downlights an better protection against steam.
+Anything outside these three zones is formally called zone 3.
+In principle, no specific IP value applies to this.
+Nevertheless, we recommend always using at least an IP44 spotlight in the bathroom.
+This gives you matching spotlights and better protection against steam.

 We hope that this blog has made you a little wiser about the different IP rates.
 Do not you come out anyway?
 Do not hesitate and contact one of our LED specialists.
 This can be done by calling us on +31 (0)85 303 0027 or by sending an e-mail to [email protected].
 Often you can also speak directly with our specialists via the Live chat on our site.